ReACT! explores social issues through interactive theater

 Students in ReACT! perform scenes to educate the campus community on the dangers of stalking, sexual assault and relationship violence.
 The three-credit theater course is taught by Alli Metz, assistant professor of theater education in the School of Communications.

-ReACT! is a collaborative effort between the Women’s Center and School of Communications’ theater program.
-The program is funded by a grant from the federal Violence Against Women Act awarded to the Women’s Center.
+ReACT! is a collaborative effort between the Center for Women and Gender Equity and School of Communications’ theater program.
+The program is funded by the Michigan State Police Campus Sexual Assault Grant awarded to the Center for Women and Gender Equity.

 Students in ReACT! gives about 10-15 performances each year.
 Metz said each performance is different and relies heavily on audience involvement.